 The Fellows Program takes cohorts of educators through a three year journey to develop, pilot and refine real-world challenges for students.
-Fellows will work in collaboration with community partners from industry, higher-ed, and nonprofits to create interdisciplinary Learning Experiences that allow students to think deeply about the problems they take on.
-These experiences will expose students to tools and modes of thinking that allow them to address real-world challenges.
-As important, students will have the chance to work with industry professionals in a variety of roles that intersect with the challenges students take on.
+Fellows work in collaboration with community partners from industry, higher-ed, and nonprofits to create interdisciplinary Learning Experiences that allow students to think deeply about the problems they take on.
+These experiences expose students to tools and modes of thinking that allow them to address real-world challenges.
+As important, students have the chance to work with industry professionals in a variety of roles that intersect with the challenges students take on.

 Preference will be given to:

-- Educators who serve a diverse/disadvantaged student population.
+- Educators who serve a diverse/disadvantaged student population

 - Paired applicants that represent different disciplines.